fedotxxl/presentations/ui.md

 * simple to implement

 #### cons:
-* hard to support (spagetti code)
+* hard to support (spaghetti code)
-* slow frontend → each action require server to rerender page
+* slow frontend → a lot of traffic on each user action
 * build system depends on server implementation

 ### Long way to choose technologies